LincsLabs/docs/docs/lancaster.md

 - 1x Posi-drive screwdriver for the wall bracket screws

 !!!
 DANGER
     There are likely to be sharp edges present in the laser cut parts.
-Please be careful during assembly and wear appropriate gloves.
+Please be careful during assembly and wear protective gloves when appropriate.

 !!!
 TIP
-    If you have access to a bench vice, you can use this to hold the plane fusealage and make assembly a little easier.
+    It's not necessary, but if you have access to a bench vice, you can use this to hold the plane fusealage and make assembly a little easier.

 ## Next steps